ray-project/ray/python/ray/train/examples/torch_data_prefetch_benchmark/README.rst

     python auto_pipeline_for_host_to_device_data_transfer.py --epochs 2 --num_hidden_layers 2

-The table below displays the runtime of training epochs (excluding preparation work) under different configurations.
+The table below displays the runtime (excluding preparation work) under different configurations.
 The first value in the parentheses reports the runtime of using the auto pipeline, and the second reports the time of not using it.
-These experiments were done on a Nvidia 2080 Ti.
+These experiments were done on a NVIDIA 2080 Ti.
 The auto pipeline functionality offers more speed improvement when the model size and the number of epochs get larger.
 (The actual runtime outputs may vary if these experiments are run locally or different hardware devices are used.)